Islandora-Devops/isle-dc/README.md

 - Modify your .env
     - Set ENVIRONMENT=custom
     - Set DOMAIN=yourdomain.com
-    - Set the namespace and the name of the image using `CUSTOM_DRUPAL_NAMESPACE` and `COMPOSE_PROJECT_NAME`
+    - Set the namespace, the name of the image, and the tag using `CUSTOM_IMAGE_NAMESPACE`, `CUSTOM_IMAGE_NAME`, and `CUSTOM_IMAGE_TAG`
-        - They should be the same values as on your local machine
+        - They should be the same values you used on your local machine when creating the image
 - Create your production site using `make production`
 - Export the database from your local machine and import it to your production site